shannan-liu1/lstm-sp500-1/README.md

 Outcome: a test accuracy of 0.5573394298553467; better than I expected, but still not very good.

-# Conclusion and Future Study
+# Conclusion, Future Study, Recommendations
 From the results, we see that both data sets scored pretty similarly and that they both produced buy and sell predictions only slightly better than a coin toss.
 This suggests that the data used to predict the target could be filled with a lot of noise that the LSTM is using to make its predictions.
 Alternatively, this observation may suggest that more data (larger "sequence_length"s) may be needed for the LSTM to pick up reliable patterns.

 In the future, dimension reduction could reduce the amount of noise that the LSTM picks up.
 To perform dimensionality reduction, I would first run a logistic regression of all the stationary variables in the data set onto the target variable and then pick out the statisitically significant variables to move forward with in training and testing.
 An alternative approach would be to use the Boruta Algorithm, although I suspect it would take much longer and not function on my computer.